 Put the dried figs in a saucepan and add some water until they are half covered.
 Let boil for a while until soft.
 Let them cool for a while and then blend them with the honey to a smooth paste.
 You can also add a hint of cinnamon to this paste.
-Keep in the fridge.
+Keep in the fridge until needed.

 For the dough: put flour, salt, cinnamon, sugar and butter cubes in a large bowl.
 Quickly combine to form a dough, shape into a disc, wrap in clingfilm and let it rest for 30 minutes in the fridge.
 Roll out the dough, nice and thin (2 mm), between two sheets of cling film and cut out shapes with a cookie cutter for tops and bottoms.

 Place the bottom halves on a baking tray lined with baking paper and add a teaspoon of the fig mixture in the middle.
 Cover with the top halves of the dough and press lightly on the sides and in the middle so the cookie is closed and the paste is evenly spread.
 Bake them in the oven for about 25 minutes until very light brown (use a conventional oven, not a fan setting).
 Cool on a rack and serve with a pot of freshly brewed chai.